contentful/widget-sdk/docs/analytic_events/editor_load.md

 # `editor_load` event
 Event for the editor load sequence.
+Tracks different stages of loading and their timings for the entry and asset editor.

 ## Questions this event should allow us to answer: